 What is accessibility?

-Accessibility, in reference of location based technology, is the ability of the technology to be “tapped into” or accessed by a consumer or business.
+Accessibility, in reference to location-based technology, is the ability of the technology to be “tapped into” or accessed by a consumer or business.

 No matter which technology you opt to go ahead with for your business, you need to have some basic infrastructure such as a transmitter, a receiver and a data service in place to determine the location.